cosmos/mainnet/README.md

 This repository contains the configuration parameters for the Columbus Network Genesis.
 Columbus is the first decentralized network of nodes communicating over [Terra Core](https://github.com/terra-project/core).

-The Columbus mainnet will go live on **April 23rd, 23:00 PST**.
+**_The Columbus mainnet will go live on April 23rd, 23:00 PST_**.

 ## Important Notes for Validators

 1. **For genesis Validators**: Please follow [these instructions](INSTRUCTIONS.md) to prepare for genesis, claim rewards from the drill, and get ready for genesis.

-The recommended genesis file is currently being constructed.
-Please use [the genesis template](./params/genesis_template.json) to create your gentx.
+:: At this time, Please use [this genesis file](./penultimate_genesis.json) to create your gentx.json file, and send a pull request to the /gentx directory.
+You must do this by  **23 April 2019 02:00 PST** to participate in the genesis.

-2. **To stay updated for the genesis**: Please monitor the private validator chat on Discord in real time to stay coordinated with Terraform Labs and the rest of the community regarding the launch.
+2. **To stay updated for the genesis**: Please monitor the validator chat on Discord in real time to stay coordinated with Terraform Labs and the rest of the community regarding the launch.

-## Backgrounder on the Genesis
+## Genesis Background

 Terra is a project that is made possible thanks to the collective effort of its global community.
-Those of you interested in finding out the background of its genesis (esp. token allocations), please see [here](./GENESIS.md) and our [blog](https://medium.com/terra-money).
+Those of you interested in finding out the background of its genesis please see [here](./GENESIS.md) and our [blog](https://medium.com/terra-money).
 Final parameter settings for Columbus can be found [here](./params.README.md).

 ## Terra community

-Community channels actively being managed are here:
+Community channels actively being moderated are here:
 - [Website](https://terra.money/)
 - [Discord](https://discord.gg/bYfyhUT)
 - [Telegram](https://t.me/terra_announcements)